United Arab Emirates

 Country Risk Analysis of the United Arab Emirates

 The United Arab Emirates (UAE) is one of the most developed economies in the Middle East.
-Collectively, the emirates possess substantial oil reserves, accounting for around six per cent of the world’s known oil reserves and approximately three per cent of global natural gas reserves.
-The oil and gas sector is a dominant source of growth and accounts for just under 30 per cent of the UAE’s GDP.
+The emirates collectively hold large oil reserves, accounting for around six per cent of the world’s known oil reserves and approximately three per cent of natural gas reserves.
+The oil and gas sector remains a major driver of growth, representing around 25 per cent of the UAE’s GDP and almost 50 per cent of public sector revenues.
+Despite this, the country is among the least oil-dependent economies in the Gulf.

-Nevertheless, this makes it one of the least oil-dependent countries in the Gulf.
-Although oil remains the most important source of income for the federal government, sectors such as tourism, business services and logistics have grown in significance in recent years.
+Although oil remains the most important source of public revenue – including for the individual emirates as well as the federal budget – sectors such as tourism, business services and logistics have grown in importance in recent years.

-The federal government’s areas of responsibility are limited but include, among other things, monetary policy and the banking system.
-This means, for example, that transfer and conversion risks are assumed to be similar for buyers regardless of which emirate they are based in.
-In line with other Gulf countries, major initiatives have been undertaken over the past several years to diversify the economy and prepare it for a future with lower demand for fossil fuels.
+The responsibilities of the federal government are limited, but include monetary policy and the banking system.
+As a result, risks such as transfer and convertibility risks are broadly similar for buyers regardless of the emirate in which they are based.
+Significant efforts have been made in recent years to diversify the economy and adapt it to a future with lower demand for fossil fuels.

-The emirate’s president, Sheikh Mohammed bin Zayed Al Nahyan, is expected to uphold the current policy direction, which prioritises economic diversification through large-scale public investments, combined with improvements to the business environment and social rights, with the aim of attracting investment and human capital from abroad.
+The UAE’s president, Sheikh Mohammed bin Zayed Al Nahyan, is expected to maintain the current policy direction, which prioritises economic diversification through public investment combined with improvements in the business environment and social rights in order to attract investment and human capital from abroad.

-Despite the UAE’s historical and strategic relationship with the United States, deeper ties with other countries, such as India and China, will continue to be developed to support the country’s security and commercial interests.
-The country’s accession to the BRICS cooperation in early 2024, alongside several other nations, should be seen in this light.
+Despite the UAE’s long-standing and strategic relations with the United States, deeper ties with countries such as India and China are expected to be prioritised in order to strengthen the country’s security and trade interests.
+The country’s accession, together with several others, to the BRICS cooperation framework in early 2024 should be viewed in the light of this ambition to diversify its international partnerships.

-Thanks to substantial oil-based financial assets, the country’s public finances rest on a solid foundation.
-Public debt is low, at just over 30 per cent of GDP, and is expected to decline over the coming years.
-According to the IMF, the budget balance is projected to average 4.2 per cent of GDP over the next five-year period.
+Thanks to large financial assets built up from oil revenues, public finances rest on a solid foundation.
+Public debt is low, at just above 30 per cent of GDP, and is expected to decline over the coming years, while the public sector’s liquid assets are almost three times larger than its liabilities.
+According to the IMF, the budget balance is expected to average 4.7 per cent of GDP over the coming five-year period.

-The country’s external position is strong, and its status as a net creditor is expected to remain intact.
-Although external debt has risen in recent years, it currently amounts to a manageable 83 per cent of GDP.
-Other indicators — such as debt or interest payments relative to exports — also remain at reassuring levels.
+The external position is strong, with current account surpluses expected to average around 12 per cent of GDP in the coming years, helping to maintain the country’s position as a net external creditor.
+External debt has increased in recent years but remains manageable at around 93 per cent of GDP.
+Other indicators, such as debt or interest payments relative to exports, also remain at comfortable levels.

-The foreign currency reserve is approximately twice the size of total short-term external debt, which limits liquidity risk.
-In addition to the currency reserve, there are extensive assets in sovereign oil funds, built up over decades of current account surpluses.
-The wealth fund of the Emirate of Abu Dhabi is among the largest in the world.
+Foreign exchange reserves are roughly twice the size of total short-term external debt, which limits liquidity risks.
+In addition to official reserves, substantial assets are held in sovereign wealth funds built up over decades of current account surpluses, with Abu Dhabi’s sovereign wealth fund among the largest in the world.

-The risk landscape in both the short and long term is dominated by the security situation in the region and, in particular, the relationship between Iran and Israel.
-A continuation of military hostilities between the two countries in 2025, leading to further escalation, could have consequences for oil production in Abu Dhabi and for Dubai’s role as a tourist destination and logistics hub.
+The risk outlook, both in the short and long term, is largely shaped by the security situation in the region and particularly the relationship between Iran and the US.
+Hostilities between the two countries are not expected to last beyond Q3 of 2026, but in a more severe scenario could have continued implications for Abu Dhabi’s oil production and exports as well as Dubai’s role as a major tourism destination.

 Business environment

-In Transparency International’s Corruption Index, the UAE ranks above several EU countries, at 26th place out of 180 countries.
-The World Bank’s Governance Indicators (WBGI), which include various measures of the quality of institutions and the regulatory environment, place the country above the regional standard and in line with the OECD high-income average.
+In Transparency International’s Corruption Perceptions Index, the UAE ranks ahead of several EU countries, at 23rd place out of 180 countries.
+The World Bank’s Governance Indicators (WBGI), which measure the quality of institutions and the regulatory environment, place the country above the regional average and broadly in line with the average for OECD high-income countries.

-However, the judiciary in the United Arab Emirates is not politically independent, and there are deficiencies in its effectiveness.
-Certain areas, such as investor protection and the ability to enforce rights under contracts, lag behind.
-The cost of the recovery process is high and time-consuming, even in regional comparison.
-In response to these shortcomings, the UAE introduced a number of changes to its bankruptcy legislation in 2021, including strengthened creditor protection and measures to accelerate and simplify the enforcement of judgements.
+However, the legal system in the United Arab Emirates is not considered entirely free from political influence and there are shortcomings in its efficiency.
+Certain areas, such as investor protection and the enforcement of contractual rights, lag behind.
+Processes for recovering claims are costly and time-consuming, even by regional standards.
+In response to these shortcomings, the UAE introduced several changes to its bankruptcy legislation in 2021 and strengthened creditor protection, which among other things has helped to speed up and simplify the enforcement of court rulings.

-The UAE has the most liquid and developed currency markets among the Gulf countries.
-Since 1973, the exchange rate has been pegged to the US dollar.
-The fixed exchange rate against the US dollar is expected to remain, as it is an important anchor for economic stability and creates stable conditions for business and export.
+The UAE has the most liquid and developed foreign exchange markets among the Gulf countries.
+Since 1973, the currency has been pegged to the US dollar.
+The fixed exchange rate is expected to remain in place as it serves as an important anchor for economic stability and provides predictable conditions for businesses and exporters.
 There are no restrictions on payments and transfers for international transactions.
-The Emirati dirham may be considered by EKN for local currency transactions.
+The Emirati dirham may be considered by EKN in local currency transactions.

-The country is one of the most bank-dense in the region.
-The banking sector stands on solid ground, with profitable and well-capitalised banks.
-The larger banks in Abu Dhabi are particularly notable in this regard.
-The recovery from the pandemic has been strong, supported by a generally favourable economic climate due to high oil prices.
+The country is one of the most bank-dense economies in the region.
+The banking sector rests on a solid foundation with profitable and well-capitalised banks.
+The larger banks in Abu Dhabi stand out in this respect.
+The recovery from the pandemic has been strong, supported by generally favourable economic conditions resulting from high oil prices.

-Compared with the group of OECD high-income countries, the UAE generally has a higher human rights risk profile, but overall a similar or lower risk profile compared to lower-middle-income countries.
-However, the United Arab Emirates diverges significantly in the sub-index for freedom of association and collective bargaining compared with both comparison groups, primarily due to limited formal support for workers’ rights.
+Overall, the UAE has a higher human rights risk profile than the group of OECD high-income countries and a broadly comparable or slightly lower risk profile compared with lower-middle-income countries.
+However, the UAE stands out significantly in the sub-index covering freedom of association and collective bargaining compared with both comparison groups, largely due to limited formal support for workers’ rights.

 EKN’s policy

-EKN classifies the UAE in country risk category 2 out of 7.
-Normal risk assessment applies to all buyer categories.
-This means that there are no predetermined restrictions on the issuance of guarantees, and that transactions are assessed on their own merits without special requirements or conditions.
+EKN classifies the UAE in country risk category 2 of 7.
+Normal risk assessment applies to all debtor categories.
+This means there are no predetermined limitations on guarantees and transactions are assessed on their own merits without specific requirements or conditions.

 EKN’s commitment and experience

-EKN’s guarantees include export transactions to private buyers in sectors such as transport, infrastructure and paper.
-Between 2020 and 2024, EKN issued guarantees for 275 transactions, totalling SEK 10.8 billion, for Swedish companies exporting to the UAE.
-The transport sector accounted for the largest share by value.
+EKN’s guarantees include export transactions with private buyers in sectors such as transport, infrastructure and paper.
+During the period 2021–2025, EKN issued guarantees in around 60 transactions per year, amounting in total to SEK 13.0 billion, for Swedish companies exporting to the UAE.
+The largest sector in terms of volume was transport.

-Payment experience is mixed, and the oil price decline in 2014 led to delays and losses.
-EKN experienced increased payment problems among companies in the UAE after 2016 due to weaker market conditions.
-A strong post-pandemic recovery, high oil prices and positive market prospects have improved the payment experience in recent times, although many earlier claims remain outstanding to a significant extent.
+Payment experience has been mixed and the fall in oil prices in 2014 led to arrears and indemnifications.
+EKN experienced increased payment difficulties among companies in the UAE after 2016 as a result of weaker market conditions.
+A strong recovery after the pandemic, high oil prices and favourable market prospects have improved payment experience in recent years, although significant outstanding claims from earlier periods remain.

 More for companies that want to export to United Arab Emirates